MrCartoonology/mrcartoonology.github.io/_drafts/supercal.md

 ## Unlearning?

-I am very curious if you can finetune out an understanding of `supercalifragilisticexpialidocious`, but before getting into changing model weights, it is always good to see what you can do with prompt engineering.
+Before getting into changing model weights, it is always good to see what you can do with prompt engineering.

 ### Prompt Engineering